 What’s more, when you meet new people, find out who they work for and add them on social media.
 They might even be the gateway to your future career or be able to connect you with someone who is.

-Talking to people about their experience of work can help you think about why you’re applying for a particular company – a point you’re likely to be asked about at an interview.
+Talking to people about their experience of work can help you think about why you’re applying for a particular company.
 So ask for feedback, talk about experiences and gain as much knowledge as you can!

 4. Develop your skills